Families First Coronavirus Response Act (FFCRA) benefits small businesses and families

 To take the FFCRA tax credit, you must continue to:

-- Withhold federal income taxes and Federal Insurance Contributions Act (FICA) taxes, which include Social Security and Medicare taxes, from your employees’ regular paychecks
+- Withhold Federal Insurance Contributions Act (FICA) taxes, which include Social Security and Medicare taxes, from your employees’ regular paychecks

 - Pay these taxes to the IRS with an amount from your portion of the FICA taxes